charlierobson/In_nihilum_reverteris/md/A.md

 Just look whos talking, Karl thought, but he kept it to himself.

 Im sorry, but I cant help you, the beanpole continued. I dont believe your theory.
 I dont see any of the manifestations.
 Everythings vanishing?
-Come on!
+Come on\!
 Everythings just the same as always.
 N-o-o-o.
 What interests us are changes... geographical, factual, anatomical.
 Changes in nomenclature, in design, in film dialogues.
 Even if one recognises that a vanishing object also constitutes a kind of change... well, if it was a manifestation of the Mandela Effect, an entire group of people would unquestionably have noticed.
 Thats the crux of the matter.

 Oh well, there we are.
 One way or another, it was worth giving it a try, said Anton as they were leaving the building. After listening to all that twaddle, I really can see that theyre actually involved in something thats completely different from what brought us here.
 Theyre two utterly different things.
 Well think about what to do next tomorrow.

-It was, indeed, now late, so they went their separate ways after [Dagreeing to meet the following day].
+It was, indeed, now late, so they went their separate ways after  agreeing to meet the following day.